mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * You will be given a mouthwash to rinse your mouth before and after meals and at bedtime.
 The number of rinses may be increased to every 2 hours, depending on how your mouth feels.
 * Use only the mouthwash that your nurse gives you.
 Do not use mouthwash or toothpaste from any store.
 These products irritate and dry the mucous membranes of the mouth and throat.
 * Use an ultra soft toothbrush.
-You may also use Toothettes&reg; disposable foam sticks.
+You may also use Toothettes<span class="superscript">&reg;</span> disposable foam sticks.
 * Do not use dental floss.
 * Avoid licking your lips.
 It increases drying and chapping.
-* Apply a lubricant like Chapstick &reg; after you clean or rinse your mouth and every 2 to 4 hours as needed.
+* Apply a lubricant like Chapstick <span class="superscript">&reg;</span> after you clean or rinse your mouth and every 2 to 4 hours as needed.
 This will help keep your lips moist.
 * To avoid an infection in your mouth, the doctor will prescribe an oral anti-fungal antibiotic.
 * If your mouth becomes sensitive, avoid hot, spicy, acidic, or coarse foods.
 You may prefer soft or liquid food served chilled or at room temperature.
 * If your mouth feels very painful, your doctor will prescribe medicine for the pain.